How to Make a Hot Air Balloon Centerpiece for a Wedding

 Then, for a pretty finishing touch, fill each basket with a bunch of fresh or faux flowers, like baby’s breath, asters, or any petite blooms to suit your color scheme.

 Step 6: Attach the table numbers.
-Then, show off your creation at the party!
+Then, show off your balloon centerpiece!

-You have the option of keeping these as lovely centerpieces to grace your wedding party tables, or let them serve a dual purpose by transforming them into table numbers.
+You have the option of keeping these as lovely balloon centerpieces to grace your wedding tables, or let them serve a dual purpose by transforming them into table numbers.

 If you decide on the table number idea, simply attach the felt cutout numbers to the balloons with white glue.
 Hint: Another option is to use erasable markers that will allow you to handwrite the table numbers!
 Or an alternative would be to simply glue the numbers on to skewers or pretty vintage-style cards, and tuck these into each basket among the flowers!